Krieffer21/Krieffer_03HW/README.md

 ![alt text](https://github.com/Krieffer21/Krieffer_03HW/blob/master/03-Homework/Assets/ScreenShots/charAt.png)

 ### Password Generator Gif
   The gif below shows what the user will see when using the random password generator.
-As you can see the user is altered the various prompts based on the criteria they choose from.
+As you can see the user is alerted the various prompts based on the criteria they choose from.
 If they do not input a valid response they will be alerted to 'try again!', until they input a valid response.

 ![](https://github.com/Krieffer21/Krieffer_03HW/blob/master/03-Homework/Assets/ScreenShots/RandomPassword.gif)